mehulagg/gitlab/doc/ci/yaml/README.md

         IS_A_FEATURE: "true"                  # Define a new variable.
 ```

+TODO: I think it would be good to have an example of what happens also when we have job:variables as well as top-level variables and workflow:rules:variables.
+Can we describe what the variables would be when each condition is met?

 ##### Enable or disable workflow:rules:variables **(CORE ONLY)**

 rules:variables is under development and not ready for production use.